Chart Color Schemes

 Shalvey has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified two projects that could impact the area: M12 Motorway (Western Sydney Airport Motorway), Richmond Road Upgrade - M7 to Townson Road, Marsden Park Data Centre Campus, and Tallawong to St Marys (T2SM) Passenger Rail Corridor.
-These are key projects likely to have significant influence on the area's performance.
+The performance of an area can significantly be influenced by changes to local infrastructure projects and planning initiatives.
+Two major projects have been identified by AreaSearch as potentially impacting the area.
+Notable projects include the M12 Motorway (Western Sydney Airport Motorway), Richmond Road Upgrade - M7 to Townson Road, Marsden Park Data Centre Campus, and Tallawong to St Marys (T2SM) Passenger Rail Corridor.
+The following list details those likely to be most relevant:.

 Professional plan users can use the search below to filter and access additional projects.